301-js-WesamAlmasri/book_app/README.md

 ## Change Log

 12-04-2022 06:00pm - Application now has a fully-functional express server, with GET route to show a form to search for books and POST route for getting the book resources from the API.

+13-04-2022 06:00pm - Application now has the functionality to save books to database and list them in the home page.

+14-04-2022 06:00pm - Application now has the functionality to update and delete books from database.

 ---